 He blends into the crowd with his board shorts and red T-shirt, but something small makes him stand out.
-Instead of grasping a cold beer in his hand, he’s holding copies of Campus Crusade for Christ’s evangelistic booklet, Would You Like to Know God Personally?
+Instead of grasping a cold beer in his hand, he’s holding copies of Cru’s evangelistic booklet, Would You Like to Know God Personally?

-As a part of Big Break, Campus Crusade’s spring-break conference for college students, David isn’t on the beach to guzzle alcohol or lounge in the Gulf ’s lazy waters.
+As a part of Big Break, Cru’s spring-break conference for college students, David isn’t on the beach to guzzle alcohol or lounge in the Gulf ’s lazy waters.
 He’s here to tell others about Jesus Christ.

 Read on-the-ground reports from Big Break 2010.